- Biomass & Co-firing

 Biomass & Co-firing

-Following a major, high level research and testing programme into all aspects of biomass combustion, RJM has developed and is now marketing its own range of burners specifically configured for biomass and co-firing applications.
+Following a major research and testing programme into all aspects of biomass combustion, RJM has developed and is now marketing its own range of burners specifically configured for biomass and co-firing applications.

 As a result, RJM is increasingly seen by the sector as the “go to” consultant for generators seeking to evaluate their options in terms of migration to co-firing or full plant conversion to biomass combustion.